UK-first PlayFortuna information guide

 Why mention bonuses, payments and mobile pages at all?

-People search for those topics, and the information can help them understand how brand claims are usually structured.
-The caveat is that those pages must not be read as UK eligibility or account advice.
+People search for those topics and the supporting pages explain how brand claims are usually structured.
+The caveat is that those pages must not be read as UK eligibility, GBP cashier access or account advice.

 Prepared by the Fortuna Casino editorial staff.